Emmanuel687/DateCounter/README.md

 2.Understand how to set state and update state.

-3.Understand how eventHandlers is used [onClick]
+3.Understand how eventHandlers is used [onClick].

+4.Understand how to control element state within a component.

 # Author